dshovchko/flarum-image-migrate/README.md

 3. Update `CHANGELOG.md` with the new version and summary.
 4. Tag the release (`git tag -a vX.Y.Z -m "vX.Y.Z"`) and push the tag to origin.

-This ensures Packagist builds include the already-tested admin bundle.
+This ensures Packagist builds include the already-tested TypeScript admin bundle.

+## Development

+The admin UI is authored in TypeScript and lives in `js/src/admin` (entry point `js/admin.ts`).
+To work on it locally:

+1. `cd js`
+2. `npm ci`
+3. `npm run dev` for a watch build or `npm run build` for a production bundle

+Webpack reads `tsconfig.json`, so updating the TypeScript sources automatically recompiles the `js/dist/admin.js` asset that ships with the extension.

 ## Future Features